tsukashusan/hbase-sample/README.md

-# This is hbase sample source.
+# This is HBase sample source.

 ## required
 * Java8